verbb/cp-nav/README.md

 You can also create your own menu items to link to either pages inside the control panel, or external links.

 An internal link might be helpful if you have a specific entry you want to easily access, or any other sort of page you want to add.
-When creating an internal link, you should provide a relative link, rather than including the full URL to your control panel (ie: `http://my.craft.dev/admin/`**`entries/pages/somepage`**).
+When creating an internal link, you should provide a relative link, rather than including the full URL to your control panel (ie: ~~`http://my.craft.dev/admin/`~~`entries/pages/somepage`).

 An external link might be helpful for a variety of different reasons.
 These should be provided as absolute URLs, complete with protocol (http/https).

 It should also be noted that some plugins already provide a method for changing the Plugin name.
 While Control Panel Nav is active, it's settings will override any defined in other installed plugins.

+## Layouts

+Layouts allow you to tailor the CP navigation on a per-user basis.
+Essential for having one menu for Admin accounts, while others for your Client, Members, etc.

+Because Craft allows Users to be assigned to more than a single User Group, we cannot effectively define layouts based on User Groups.
+Instead we can define Layouts, and we selectively choose what users are assigned to a layout.

+A typical setup will have the following layouts as a guide:

+- Default (what regular members will see)
+- Client (for your client, or lower-admin)
+- Admin (what you'll see)

+You'll always have a `Default` Layout, which you should use to define what new users will encounter.
+This way, you won't have to assign a user to a layout whenever a new user is created with CP access.

+You can create as many layouts as you need, and assign users to these layouts.
+Simply click on the Layout tab.

 ## Roadmap